A local approach to parameter space reduction for regression and classification tasks: Localized parameter space reduction

 \begin{rmk}[Normalization of the clusters at each refinement iteration] Each cluster, at every refinement step, is normalized uniformly along dimensions onto the hyper-cube domain $[-1, 1]^{n}$, even if the subdomain identified by the cluster is not a hyperrectangle.
 Another possible choice for normalization is standardization, centering the samples with their mean and dividing them by their standard deviation. \end{rmk}

-The procedure depends on many parameters that have to be tuned for the specific case or depend \textit{a priori} on the application considered: the maximum number of clusters, the minimum and maximum number of children nodes, the tolerance for the score on the whole domain, the minimun and maximum dimension of the active subspace, and the minimum number of elements ($el$) of each cluster (usually $el > r$, where $r$ is the local AS dimension).
+The procedure depends on many parameters that have to be tuned for the specific case or depend \textit{a priori} on the application considered: the maximum number of clusters ($K$), the minimum and maximum number of children nodes ($n_{min}^{child},\ n_{max}^{child}$), the tolerance for the score on the whole domain ($\epsilon$), the minimun and maximum dimension of the active subspace ($r_{min},r_{max}$), and the minimum number of elements ($n_{el}$) of each cluster (usually $n_{el} > r$, where $r$ is the local AS dimension).

-More importantly the method is versatile for the choice of clustering criterion, indicator for refinement, and regression method.
-In the following sections we will consider K-means and K-medoids with the active subspaces distance as clustering criterion (see \cref{sec:kmedoids}), but other clustering algorithms could in principle be applied at each refinement.
+More importantly the method is versatile for the choice of clustering criterion, indicator for refinement ($I$), distance metric ($d$, from equation~\eqref{eq:as_norm}) and regression method.
+In the following sections we consider K-means and K-medoids with the active subspaces distance as clustering criterion (see \cref{sec:kmedoids}), but other clustering algorithms could in principle be applied at each refinement.

 \begin{rmk}[Heuristics behind the choice of the active subspaces metric for K-medoids] Having in mind that the optimal profile $h(\yy)=\mathbb{E}_{\boldsymbol{\mu}_{i}}[f\vert P_{r(S_i), i}](\yy)$ from \cref{def:local ridge approximation} is approximated as $h(\yy)=f(\yy)=f(P_{r}\mathbf{x})$ as reported in \cref{rmk:approx_opt_profile}, we can argue that clustering with the AS metric from \cref{eq:as_norm} is effective since, for this choice of the metric, the clusters tend to form transversally with respect to the active subspace directions.
 This is because the metric weights more the components with higher eigenvalues.
 So clustering with this metric reduces heuristically also the approximation error induced by the choice of the non-optimal profile. \end{rmk}